Type to search

 Bear Mountain Coffee Roasters

-What they’re pouring: They don’t have a physical location, but fans of Bear Mountain Coffee Roasters can order their 50 different blends online or pick up a bag at farmers markets and retail locations throughout the Hudson Valley.
-As soon as the beans are roasted, they’re delivered the next day, which preserves each blend’s freshness and flavor profile.
-(Longtime subscribers to their monthly program sometimes receive a surprise blend in their box, too.)
+What they’re pouring: They don’t have a physical location, but fans of Bear Mountain Coffee Roasters can order their blends online or pick up a bag at farmers’ markets and retail locations throughout the Hudson Valley.
+Coffee can also be ordered online to be picked up at a farmers’ market.
+Monthly subscribers have the option to opt for non-flavored coffee, flavored coffee, or a mixed bag.

 coffee roasters